rstraub/learning-hours-scala/src/main/scala/nl/codecraftr/scala/learninghours/parttwo/errorhandling/README.md

 # Part Two - Error Handling (the functional way)

-This time we'll dive into error handling in Scala, and FP in general.
-We'll look at the following topics:
+This time we'll dive into error handling, as it is a highly relevant topic.
+We'll look at concepts, how to do it in Scala, and FP in general.
+The topics we'll dive into are:

 1. Referential Transparency, Exceptions & Side Effects (ReferentialTransparencySpec)
 2. Sentinel Values (SentinelValuesSpec)